helix-editor/helix/README.md

 ```

 Color swatches appear next to color values in your code (CSS, configuration files, etc.) when LSP support is available, making it easier to visualize colors at a glance.

+## Line Movement Commands

+**Move Lines Up/Down:**
+- `Ctrl+k` - Move current line or selected lines up
+- `Ctrl+j` - Move current line or selected lines down

+The line movement feature allows you to easily move the current line or multiple selected lines up and down in your document.
+This works with:
+- Single line: When cursor is on a line, moves that entire line
+- Multiple selections: Moves all selected lines while preserving their relative positions
+- Discontinuous selections: Handles multiple separate line selections correctly
+- Unicode content: Properly handles files with Unicode characters
+- File boundaries: Prevents moving lines beyond the start or end of the file

+This feature eliminates the need for complex macros to achieve line movement and provides a smooth, predictable editing experience.